Jacobo-DM/Forge/README.md

 ## Modules

-The Forge contains small commons seed packets.

 Each module documents a tool, practice, or prototype from the Flower Road ecosystem.

+Modules are shared early and evolve in public.

 ## License

 See `/LICENSE` for terms of use (CC BY 4.0).
 Code components are licensed under MIT where applicable.

-Modules are shared early and evolve in public.
 ## Ecosystem

 See `/ECOSYSTEM.md` for a working map of the Flower Road Commons.